 The SMMU supports two stages of translation in a similar way to PEs supporting the Virtualization Extensions [4].
+Each stage of translation can be independently enabled.
 An incoming address is logically translated from VA to IPA in stage 1, then the IPA is input to stage 2 which translates the IPA to the output PA.
 Stage 1 is intended to be used by a software entity to provide isolation or translation to buffers within the entity, for example DMA isolation within an OS.
 Stage 2 is intended to be available in systems supporting the Virtualization Extensions and is intended to virtualize device DMA to guest VM address spaces.
+When both stage 1 and stage 2 are enabled, the translation configuration is called nested.